chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/README.md

 1. Install the required programs.
 2. Download the zip from the [Releases tab](github.com/chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/releases/).
 3. Launch `MGSV-Custom-Texture-Path-Hex-Replacer.bat`.
-4. Drag and drop the installed programs and the included script on the window as prompted to save the paths to the script.
+4. Drag and drop the installed programs on the window as prompted to save the paths to the script.

 ### Usage

-Open the script and follow the prompts.
-Drag and drop the original FTEX texture file, followed by the modded FTEX file with the custom filename (or directory path, or both), then finally the FMDL/FV2 file to be modified using the hex editor.
+The script can launched a few different ways:

+- Opening the script by double-clicking it.
+- Dropping an FMDL/FV2 file on its icon.
+- Launching it from an FMDL/FV2 file via a custom [Send To shortcut](https://www.computerhope.com/tips/tip73.htm).

+From there follow the prompts.

+### Directory structure

 The script expects a directory structure like that of a unpacked file (ie: beginning from either a root directory or `Assets`), but doesn't mind if you drop a file that contains multiple unpacked file directories within each other since it will strip all but the last occurance of `Assets` for the hash.